vukoviciv/edx-platform/docs/en_us/platform_api/source/courses/blocks.rst

 Response Values
 =====================

-:ref:`Blocks Response Values<Response values> for this endpoint are the same as those for :ref:`Get a list of the course blocks in a course`.
+:ref:`Response values<Blocks Response Values>` for this endpoint are the same as those for :ref:`Get a list of the course blocks in a course`.